 Our marketing function has several focus areas, with demand generation being the largest investment.
-It is designed to drive a new and qualified pipeline for each product in our Precision Policing Platform.
+It is designed to drive a new and qualified pipeline for each product in our SafetySmart platform.
 The program consists of a series of targeted email, digital and offline campaigns to key personas in prospective agencies, as well as influencers, to drive interest in our suite of products.
 This effort is supplemented by content marketing to target search engine keywords that buyers are using to raise the ranking of relevant digital content the company is now producing in greater quantities to educate them on our products.
 The awareness efforts are supported by a team of sales development representatives who make outbound calls to further drive interest and qualify leads.
 Conversions from marketing leads to sales qualified opportunities continue to increase as the team has gained more experience and tested various approaches.
 The demand generation efforts are tracked and measured with a robust marketing technology automation platform.

-In general, due to the high visibility of shootings, the media's interest in covering them, and ShotSpotter's key role in alerting police for a quick response to these events to save lives, we benefit from significant broadcast, online and print press that is generated at little to no cost.
+In general, due to the high visibility of gunfire incidents, the media's interest in covering them, and SoundThinking's key role in alerting police for a quick response to these events to save lives, we attract significant attention from broadcast, online and print press.
 Members of the media have access to a self-serve, comprehensive media kit to easily capture video and photos that depict the service and its benefits in a compelling fashion to enhance broadcast TV segments and print/online articles.
-This exposure creates awareness for our solutions and lends credibility to our market leadership position.
-In 2021, we expanded our strategic communications capacity in response to false assertions made by certain media outlets and other organizations about our gunshot detection product.
+This exposure creates awareness for ShotSpotter, both positive and potentially negative, and can lend credibility to our market leadership position.
+In 2021, we expanded our strategic communications capacity in response to specious, misleading, and false assertions made by certain media outlets and other organizations about ShotSpotter.